sketchplugins/plugin-directory/README.md

 - [Sketch Manager Plugin](https://www.sketchmanager.com), by Sketch Manager: The easiest way to manager your Symbols, Text styles and Layer styles.
 - [Sketch Map](https://github.com/she1991/Sketch-Map), by Akash Shetye: Get a bird's eye views of your prototype flows.
 - [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
-- [Sketch Maps](https://github.com/bouchenoiremarc/Sketch-Maps), by Marc Bouchenoire: A Sketch plugin that uses the Mapbox API to fill layers with specific and custom maps.
 - [Sketch Material](https://github.com/websiddu/sketch-material), by Siddhartha Gudipati: Sketch material is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…
 - [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
 Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
 - [Sketch Meaxure](https://github.com/qjebbs/sketch-meaxure), by utom & jebbs: Make it a fun to create spec for developers and teammates